Spiritual Directors & Teachers

-Although she passed away in 1995, her presence is felt by all who visit Yasodhara.
-Her legacy of teaching is preserved by her many books, essays and audio and video recordings.
-Swami Radha left the Ashram under the care of her designated successor, Swami Radhananda, whose dedication has supported a thriving and ever-evolving community.
+Although she passed away in 1995, her presence is felt by all who visit Yasodhara Ashram.
+Her legacy of teaching is preserved by her many books and recordings.

-Sylvia Hellman was born in Germany in 1911.
-As a modern interpretative dancer in Berlin, she soon realized that worldly success brought little of enduring value.
-The destructive events in Germany through the war years only increased her desire to find a lasting and meaningful purpose in life.
+Born in Germany in 1911, Sylvia Hellman was among the first women to become a photographer/journalist as well as an advertising writer and designer.
+She was also a modern interpretative dancer in Berlin, but soon realized that worldly success brought little of enduring value.
+The destructive war years in Germany only increased her desire to find a lasting and meaningful purpose in life.

 She immigrated to Canada in 1951 and became a Canadian citizen.
 A visionary experience led her to her guru, Swami Sivananda Saraswati of Rishikesh, India.
 At his ashram she received intense training in the philosophy and practices of yoga, and in 1956 she was initiated into the sacred order of sanyas to become Swami Sivananda Radha.